agallio/freedomlife/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via github issue, or email (<agallio@freedomlife.id>).
+When contributing to this repository, please first discuss the change you wish to make via GitHub issue, or email (<agallio@freedomlife.id>).

-Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+1. It should start with an RFC / issue.
+Write a detail of the problems, and your solutions.
+Use the issue template provided (select the type of issue).
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations.
+3. Create the PR and tag @agallio on GitHub.
-3. You may merge the Pull Request after you have received approval from the project maintainers.
+4. You may merge the Pull Request after you have received approval from the project maintainers.

 ## Code of Conduct